ajruckman/easyDream/parameters.md

 ### `optimizer`
 Which algorithm used to 'zero-in' on the output result.
 Different optimizers produce dramatically different results, and each optimizer has a different ideal `step-size` value for a given `rounds` value.

-`/imagine` defaults to the `AdamP` optimizer.
+`/imagine` defaults to the `AdamW` optimizer.
 I have found it to be the best for from-scratch image generation.

 `/envision` and `/meld` default to the `RMSprop` optimizer.
 I have found that this optimizer is great for morphing starter images quickly, but not so great for generating images from scratch.